metrasynth/solar-sails/docs/design.rst

 - a set of all control events and command events are always persisted
 - raw master audio output is optionally persisted

-A S4ils session can be exported as a playable SunVox project, for use such as embedding into another S4ils session, or further mastering using SunVox or other tools.
+A Solar Sails session can be exported as a playable SunVox project, for use such as embedding into another Solar Sails session, or further mastering using SunVox or other tools.